Last updated on June 14, 2021

 Classic Asscher, emerald, cushion, marquise, oval, pear and round cut diamond side stones are simple and stunning.
 As a general rule, step-cut side stones pair well with step-cut centre diamonds, while brilliant-cut accents look perfect when paired with brilliant-cut stones.

 While the exact number of diamond side stones depends on your personal preferences, the most common combination of side stones is to have either two or four.

-In case of two side stones and a central diamond, you end up with a three-stone ring, while in case of four side stones and a centre gem you will have a five-stone ring.
+In the case of two side stones and a central diamond, you end up with a three-stone ring, while in the case of four side stones and a centre gem you will have a five-stone ring.